 It’s easy, and usually totally appropriate, to celebrate the good in somebody once they are gone.
 In death, we remember their best qualities and finest moments.
 We can speculate on the great things that were to come but now won’t happen without having to face the reality that most of our heroes shine much less brightly through their second and third acts.
 It is safe to say that, while an early demise is always tragic, some legacies clearly benefit from ending before they can be diluted.

+Keith Hufnagel‘s recent death after a private battle with brain cancer that lasted several years requires no selective retrospective.
+His life, his interactions, and his career(s) were simply all good.
 Unlike others in the skate-sphere who have passed away, where we have to choose to ignore some of their less savory moments and celebrate their skills and contributions in skateboarding while looking away from their less admirable sides, or having to face the question that if they had somehow altered a couple of decisions they would still be with us.
 There is none of that.
 Huf ruled on and off the board.

 Alien Workshop knew exactly how to package and present teenage Fred Gall and his part in Timecode is a brilliant mess that set the template for his next couple decades of parts.
 Black Sabbath, locomotives, beanies over the eyes, heaved flatground 360 flips and large drops into embankments will all become standards.
 While the spots might not be as crusty as future episodes, the aesthetic of the part is grimy enough.

 The clips are often dark and filmed terribly, sometimes the result of LSD on both the skater and filmer’s part.
 The footage was pieced together from several years of clips scattered from various sources but the product is cohesive.
 Fred is blurred but powerful, having graduated from the crisp bright ledges of Love Park to the dimly lit nighttime streets of cities nationwide.
 Freddy ollies onto parked cars, nearly gets clipped while bombing hills in SF, and utterly destroys Hubba Hideout.
 Only one of his three Brooklyn Banks tricks is your typical over-the-wall affair.
 The opening line is mostly just ollies and pushing in Philadelphia’s Underground and it fucking rules!
+Listen to Fred talk about the tricks he filmed that got lost (at around 12:55)… tricks that couldn’t be replicated without psychedelics.
+I’ll be referencing this Bobshirt interview a lot, to be sure.

 When I asked Fred what the greatest trick of his career was, he responded: “The tricks I did on the Hubba Hideout were really important.
-So I guess maybe the switch crook was my favorite.
+So I guess maybe the switch crook was my favorite.“

 As mentioned by Fred, it would be neat to see these tricks filmed clean and from multiple angles, but the way it is feels like an authentic reflection of Fred’s skating at the time: rugged, raw, and without pretension.
 It fits well.